jjvanzon/Circular-Language-Spec/spec/inheritance/specialization.md

 Another way to specialize a derived object is to *alter* the command implementations of the base object (as opposed to replacing a command entirely).

-Several separate techniques can be identified and will be explained in individual articles:
+Several separate techniques can be identified and might be explained in individual articles:

 - *Command Extension*
 - *System Command Extension*